fz0000/LupoBot/README.md

 GET | /guilds/members/:member | Get a specific role on a guild by member id GET | /oauth2 | Get information about the user and the guilds which the has joined.
 The query param `code` (of Discord OAuth2) is required
 GET | /plugins | Get all loaded plugins
+POST | /plugins/:name | Unload or reload a plugin by name.
+The query param `type` is required (the type can be "reload" or "unload")
 GET | /plugins/:name | Get a specific plugin by its name GET | /servers | Get all cached servers
 GET | /servers/total | Get the total server count (also uncached servers)